xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 2. Server debug needs additional modes only for the algorithm
 3. Unclear why sometimes JS received wrong entry values (solved)
 4. Unclear why sometimes reporting hangs on /info or later calls
-5. Algorithm suffers when one sensor is skipped
+5. Algorithm suffers when one sensor is not present in a gate